December 09, 2009

 Two symbolic dates in Iran have spurred anti-regime demonstrations across the country in the past five weeks.
 These protests showed that a segment of the Iranian population remains willing to confront the regime despite the threats of violence by security forces, restrictions on communication, arrests and detentions, and political intimidation.
 This defiance has lasted nearly six months after the initial wave of domestic unrest after the disputed presidential elections.
 National Students Day on December 7 is Iran’s commemoration of the death of three students who protested against the 1953 visit of then-U.S. Vice President Richard Nixon to Tehran.
 November 4 is the day the Islamic Republic of Iran remembers the 1979 seizure of the United States embassy in Tehran by sponsoring anti-American rallies in the name of “fighting global arrogance.”
 Both days this year saw thousands of demonstrators in the streets protesting the legitimacy of the Islamic Republic itself.
 These demonstrations overshadowed state-sponsored activities, and emphasized the continuing tensions within the country.
 This report assesses what the protests of 13 Aban (November 4) and 16 Azar (December 7) tell us about the opposition movement, its nominal leaders, the regime’s repressive crackdown, and the implications of these events going forward.

 November 4 and December 7 provided opportunities for supporters of various camps in Iran to publicly engage in the domestic political scene, providing observers a glimpse—limited in some cases—of their intentions and capabilities.
 Opposition groups mustered a presence in the streets that may have approached the numbers seen in the Qods Day demonstrations of September 18, but that was certainly smaller than those that occurred immediately after the June 12 election.
-The nominal leaders of the opposition, presidential candidates Mir Hossein Mousavi and Mehdi Karroubi, and former president Mohammad Khatami, played roles consistent with the patterns of behavior they have exhibited in recent months—each associating and disassociating themselves with the protestors and the regime in nuanced ways.
-The regime’s response to the protestors’ turnout illustrated the heavy hand with which the security apparatus and leadership continues to be willing to counter the opposition.
+The nominal leaders of the opposition, presidential candidates Mir Hossein Mousavi and Mehdi Karroubi, and former president Mohammad Khatami, played roles consistent with the patterns of behavior they have exhibited in recent months—each associating and disassociating themselves with the protesters and the regime in nuanced ways.
+The regime’s response to the protesters’ turnout illustrated the heavy hand with which the security apparatus and leadership continues to be willing to counter the opposition.

-Yet protestors continue to attack the election results and, increasingly, the basic legitimacy of the regime itself.
+Yet protesters continue to attack the election results and, increasingly, the basic legitimacy of the regime itself.
 It is clear that the leaders of the Islamic Republic have neither fully reconciled nor fully cowed opposition groups, and the situation continues to generate enough energy among those opposition groups for repeated protests.
 It is still far too early to assess the likely outcome of these tensions, or even the real significance and depth of the protest movement itself.
 But the continuing protests sparking regime violence have showed the determination of both sides and raise the specter of long-term continuing anti-regime activity on a scale not previously seen in the history of the Islamic Republic.

 November 4 and December 7 again showed the willingness of anti-government protestors to march in the streets despite the threat of regime-directed violence and despite prohibitions issued by regime leaders and officials.
 The November 4 reporting indicates that the non-state sanctioned crowds in Tehran numbered in the thousands at least, although it remains difficult to corroborate these estimates.
 The majority of protestors in Tehran on that day focused on universities within the city and locations that had been the site of previous post-election rallies, such as Seven Tir Square.
 Student protestors had also been active on university campuses in the days prior to November 4 in Tehran and other cities.
 The protests of December 7, timed to coincide with National Students Day, were mostly—though not exclusively—led by students on university campuses in Tehran and other major cities including Esfahan, Mashhad, Tabriz, Kermanshah, Hamedan, Ilam, Rasht, Shiraz and Kerman.